telliott99/MySwift2/chapter3/array_mod.rst

 The algorithm involves setting up an array of all the integers starting from 2.
 Take the first element from the current version of the array, that will be a prime number.
 Now go through the array and remove all elements that are multiples of the chosen prime:  4, 6, 8, etc.

-Carry out the same process with the next integer still present in the array:  3.
+Then, carry out the same process with the next integer still present in the array:  3.
 Repeat until the array is exhausted.

 .. sourcecode:: swift